gracehoppercenter/ghcictwebsite/docs/sections/itp225/resources/django_setup_notes.md

 ## Creating a new app

-(these instructions are based on our in-class discussion about the `todo` app)
+These instructions are based on our in-class discussion about the `todo` app.
+You'll need to modify them based on your app name.
+If you aren't sure what to call it, I like the name `core`:

 1. Create a new app: `manage.py startapp`
 2. Register our app in `settings.py`
 3. Write our models in `todo/models.py`